MooersLab/MooersLab/README.md

 I do the rewriting using the keyboard.

 OpenAI's **Whisper** may be an order of magnitude more accurate.
-It has a latency issue, so live transcription and interactive editing are not easy.
+It has a latency issue, so live transcription and interactive editing is difficult.
 It is also not easy to fine-tune with custom commands.

-My main use of **Whisper** is for transcribing audio files.
+My primary use of **Whisper** is for transcribing audio files.
-I provide code for applying corrections to the initial transcript, such as thee expansion of contractions.
+I provide code for applying corrections to the initial transcript, such as the expansion of contractions.
-This code also supports the insertion of simple commands during dictation like "new paragraph" because **Whisper** does not know how to break up a transcript into paragraphs.
+This code also supports inserting simple commands during dictation like `new paragraph` because **Whisper** does not know how to break up a transcript into paragraphs.

-The **Sperwhisper.** **app** for thee Mac is interesting.
+The **Sperwhisper.** **app** for the Mac is interesting.
 It supports dictation in e-mail and elsewhere.
-Its support for custom commands is very limited; it does not yet support bulk uploading of text replacements.
+Its support for custom commands is limited; it still needs to support bulk uploading of text replacements.

-**Talon Voice** supports all three activities, but speech-to-text accuracy lags behind Voice Typing and Voice In Plus in my experience.
+**Talon Voice** supports all three activities, but speech-to-text accuracy needs to catch up to Voice Typing and Voice In Plus in my experience.
 I am currently using Talon Voice for the last two activities.
 I hope to increase my use of Talon Voice for dictation.